datalad-handbook/book/docs/basics/101-106-nesting.rst

 We can see that it is the most recent commit shasum of the subdataset (albeit we can see only the first seven characters here -- a :command:`git log` would show you the full shasum).
+Thus, your dataset does not only know the origin of its subdataset, but also its version, i.e., an identification which point of the subdatasets evolution you installed.
 This is what is meant by "the top-level DataLad dataset (the *superdataset*) only stores *which version* of the subdataset is currently used".